-The main objective of the workshop will be to reinforce the exchange of information between countries and scale up the capacities in the region pursuing the application of GNSS technology solutions.
+The main objective of the workshop is to reinforce the exchange of information between countries and scale up the capacities in the region pursuing the application of GNSS technology solutions.

-The specific objectives of the workshop will be:
+The specific objectives of the workshop are:

-- to introduce GNSS and its applications to transport and communications, aviation, surveying, mapping and Earth science, management of natural resources, the environment and disasters, precision agriculture; high precision mobile application, as well as space weather effects on GNSS and dual-frequency receivers; - to promote greater exchange of actual experiences with specific applications; - to focus on appropriate GNSS applications projects at national and/or regional levels; - to encourage greater cooperation in developing partnerships and GNSS networks, in the framework of the regional reference frames; and - to define recommendations and findings to be forwarded as a contribution to the Office for Outer Space Affairs, ICG and a "Space2030" agenda, particularly, in forging partnerships to strengthen and deliver capacity-building on satellite navigation science and technology.
+- to introduce GNSS and its applications to transport and communications, aviation, surveying, mapping and Earth science, management of natural resources, the environment and disasters, precision agriculture; high precision mobile application, as well as space weather effects on GNSS and dual-frequency receivers; - to promote greater exchange of actual experiences with specific applications; - to focus on appropriate GNSS applications projects at national and/or regional levels; - to encourage greater cooperation in developing partnerships and GNSS networks, in the framework of the regional reference frames; and - to define recommendations and findings to be forwarded as a contribution to the Office for Outer Space Affairs and ICG, particularly, in forging partnerships to strengthen and deliver capacity-building on satellite navigation science and technology.

-The expected outcomes of the Workshop are:
+The expected outcomes of the workshop are:

-- recommendations and findings on discussed topics to be adopted by the Workshop participants; - preliminary agreement of cooperation between countries in the region and the GNSS continuously operating reference station (CORS) networks; - action plan addressing identified issues/concerns.
+- recommendations and findings on discussed topics to be adopted by the workshop participants; - preliminary agreement of cooperation between countries in the region and the GNSS continuously operating reference station (CORS) networks; - training courses on GNSS and space weather to be conducted; - action plan addressing identified issues/concerns.

-The discussions at the Workshop will also be linked to the 2030 Agenda for Sustainable Development and to its targets set out for Sustainable Development Goals, such as,
+The discussions at the workshop will also be linked to the 2030 Agenda for Sustainable Development and to its targets set out for Sustainable Development Goals, such as,